Our railway is rich in striking artwork, transforming bridges, walls and hoardings across Britain.

 The pieces first graced a wall in Herne Hill after the community launched a successful crowdfunding campaign for artwork, which they hoped would help rejuvenate the area.

-Since then, other community groups have crowd funded for similar work with two signs in Hither Green, two more in Catford, one in Lionel’s native Brockley and Forest Hill.
+Other community groups crowd-funded for similar work with two signs in Hither Green, two more in Catford, one in Lionel’s native Brockley and Forest Hill.

-More recently, Lionel painted murals at Lee and Nunhead.
-Next up are signs at West Norwood, Brixton, Clapham and Selhurst, where residents also joined forces recently to create their own mural.
+Lionel has also painted murals at Lee, Nunhead, West Norwood, Brixton, Clapham and Selhurst, where residents also joined forces recently to create their own mural.

 Lionel, who works at Elstree Studios painting scenes for film and television, said: “Some of these railway bridges are on the South Circular, so all the heavy traffic has made them quite grim to look at.